clux/kubecon2020/source/slides.md

 - Rust Controllers <!-- .element: class="fragment" -->

 notes:
-- We'll identify some of these invariants while covering parts the kubernetes codebase.
+- We'll identify some of these invariants first while covering parts the kubernetes codebase.
-- Then talk about how to model the same api in rust using generics, and see that it gives us the same consistency more-or-less for free.
+- Then talk about how to model the kuberenets api in rust using generics, and see that it gives us the same consistency with a lot less work.
-- We'll also talk about abstractions on top of this rust Api, that ultimately lets you write light weight controllers
+- We'll also talk about abstractions on top of this rust Api, that ultimately lets you write light weight generic controllers

 <!--Still, it's not a magic bullet.
 Kubernetes is written in Go; Any broken invariants on the Go side would still need to be respected in rust land.